 To effectively use co-production, English councils looked at core principles and a framework to manage relationships.
-It was important for councils to "develop insight", "effectively plan" and "improve delivery" (New Economics Foundation, 2014a). such as health and safety, as well as accountability requirements in developing coproducing relationships.
-An outcome rather than output focused approach was required by councils for an effective co-producing relationship.
+It was important for councils to "develop insight", "effectively plan" and "improve delivery" (New Economics Foundation, 2014a).

 Councils had to consider statutory requirements,